Isabella of Mar

 The marriage of Robert Bruce VII and Isabella probably took place in the 1290s.
 The union produced a single child, a daughter named Marjorie (died 1316), who was born in about 1296.
 Robert and Isabella's daughter, Marjorie, married Walter Stewart, Steward of Scotland, and their son eventually reigned as Robert II, King of Scotland (died 1390).

 Six years after Isabella's death in childbirth, Robert Bruce VII married his second wife, Elizabeth de Burgh (died 1327).

 The "Great Cause"

 As the daughter of an Earl, Isabella's life was deeply entwined with the politics of her kingdom.
 In 1286, a few years after her birth, King Alexander III was found dead on the shores near Kinghorn.
-His heir, Margaret of Norway, was too young to take the throne at this time, but four years later in 1290, she was brought to Orkney, where she died an infant.
+His heir, Margaret of Norway, was too young to take the throne at this time, but four years later in 1290, she was brought to Orkney, where she died at 7 years old.
 What followed was Scotland's most notorious succession dispute, one that eventually led to Bruce's ascension and the Scottish Wars of Independence.
 After Margaret's death, the Scottish nobles formed factions in support of the two primary families vying for the throne, the House of Balliol and the House of Bruce.
 The fate of Isabella, her kingdom, and the future Stewart dynasty all hinged on these two houses.